[SOLVED] Application capable of measuring angles and distances.

 Scale:

-You can change the scale with the slider, or with the mouse wheel in B4J, the works independently of the mode selection.
+You can change the scale with the slider, or with the mouse wheel in B4J, this works independently of the mode selection.

 You can move the graphic in both direction.